joesilber/fiberbots/readme.md

 ~~~
 Then reboot.
 It is only necessary to do this setting one time for a given user.

+## `manuals`
+Store existing or external procedures, manuals, and other reference files etcetera here.
+However, new code documentation should be written in the `.md` format and version-controlled in GitHub (like this file).
 ## `unused`
 Stuff that isn't currently in use, for example old code that we may want to use parts of.
 Items here may be nonfunctional, and for information only.